nslee333/Weather-App/README.md

 Another thing to note, it is not at all responsive to mobile design.
 I was focused on consuming and exposing API data more than anything while building this project.

+I also ended up switching out the weather API that I was using three times.

+Since I'm updating this Readme 3 months later I can't remember the reasons why I swapped the API out everytime.
+However, I do remember being frustrated because I ran out of API requests accidentally while working on the frontend.

+On the server side I ended up with a solution where after I had gotten the request, I would cache the data on my server side and give a cached copy of the data to my frontend to avoid excessive API requests.

+I also used Postman quite a bit for learning how to request the different APIs correctly, seeing what data was returned etc.

 Overview:<br>
     - Weather App<br>
     - Features<br>